buchgr/bazel-remote/README.md

 ### Authentication

-bazel-remote defaults to allow unauthenticated access, but basic `.htpasswd` style authentication, mutual TLS authentication and LDAP are also supported.
+bazel-remote defaults to allow unauthenticated access, but basic `.htpasswd` style authentication, mutual TLS authentication and (experimental) LDAP are also supported.

-Please note that only one authentication mechanism can be used at a time.
+Note that only one authentication mechanism can be used at a time.

 #### htpasswd